psarando/shire-reckoning/README.md

 ([see it in action on the Middle-earth simulation page](https://psarando.github.io/shire-reckoning/Middle-earth-simulation.html)).

-So for these reasons, in addition to those [given at the beginning of these Rivendell Reckoning notes](#why-march-22nd), I have settled on March 22 as the more "seasonally appropriate" date for the first Yestarë of this project's Calendar of Imladris.
+So for these reasons, in addition to those [given at the beginning of these Rivendell Reckoning notes](#why-march-22nd), I have settled on March 22 as the more seasonally appropriate date for the first Yestarë of this project's Calendar of Imladris.

 ###### First Day of the Kings' Reckoning

-In order for Shire Astron 6 to end up on a Gregorian March 25 in T.A.
-3019, the first Kings' Reckoning Mid-year's Day (Loëndë) would have to correspond with June 23 of a hypothetical Gregorian calendar's year 1, which means the first Kings' Reckoning New Year's Day (Yestarë)
+In order for Shire Astron 6 in T.A.
+3019 to end up on a Gregorian March 25, the first Kings' Reckoning Mid-year's Day (Loëndë) would have to correspond with June 23 of a hypothetical Gregorian calendar's year 1, which means the first Kings' Reckoning New Year's Day (Yestarë)